gvwilson/sensibleadventures/iffy/iffy.md

 then shooed Iffy off to sleep.
 "You can talk to Mister Johnson in the morning," she said firmly.
-"Let him have his rest now."
+"Let he have his rest now."
 Then she smiled the way she only did when she and foster daughter were alone together.
 "You'll need some too